wharfkit/svelte-components/README.md

 ```

-Ensure tailwindcss is setup correctly.
+Ensure tailwindcss is setup correctly in the v4 style.

 Then import the Unicove base styles and allow tailwind to detect the classes in the library components.

 ```css
 /* app.css */